guilledk/bob/README.md

 ###Contributing

 I will accept pull requests.
-If anyone wants to fix memory leaks go ahead.
+If anyone wants to fix memory leaks, go ahead.

 ###Why?

 I'm one of those people that likes to do everything by hand, before bob I was using a batch file that contained the full compiler and linker command and simply built all the .c and .cc files.
 At first everything was fine until the command was 4000 characters long and it took 5 mins to build everything.
-So I started working in bob.
+So I started working with bob.
-Honestly this is mostly for my self but I figured that if anyone wants to contribute, why not?
-I also took it has a oportunity to learn.
+Honestly this is mostly for my self, but I figured that if anyone wants to contribute, why not?
+I'm also taking it as an opportunity to learn.